wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/manage-configurations-and-secrets.md

 ### Delete an existing configuration or a secret

-To delete a configuration or secret through the alternative method:
+To delete a configuration or secret:

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. Click your component in the **Component Listing** pane.